Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation

-Furthermore, the nonseparable GaSP model produces $95\%$ credible interval that covers approximately $95\%$ of the held-out outcomes, with the comparatively short length of credible interval.
-In contrast, two linear regression models are over-confident, as the coverages are all below the nominal $95\%$ level.
-This is not surprising, because the independence assumption by the linear models (either between sites or between samples) makes the likelihood too concentrated.
-Consequently, the predictive interval by the linear model is typically too narrow to cover the held-out samples as it claims, while the likelihood of the nonseparable GaSP model describes the complicated patterns of correlation better, thereby presenting an adequate predictive credible interval.

-The nonseparable GaSP also leads to around $97\%$ accuracy in predicting whether a CpG site is methylated or not (equivalently predicting whether more than half of the probes are methylated in the held-out CpG sites), which is also the highest compared to all other methods.
+The nonseparable GaSP also leads to around $97\%$ accuracy in predicting whether a CpG site is methylated or not, which is also the highest compared to all other methods.
 Note the differences between the nonseparable model and other methods are small, as around $90\%$ of the CpG sites are methylated in this dataset, and thus a benchmark estimator could achieve at least $90\%$ accuracy in prediction.